 2. Analytics power

-Depending on the data, sometimes it is better presented in a certain chart type (e.g. geographical data would be best presented in a geographic visualisation rather than numbers on a table).
+Depending on the data, sometimes it is better presented in a certain chart type (e.g. geographical data would be best presented in a geographic visualization rather than numbers on a table).
 Thus, it is important to know if the platform supports the intended chart type for the data on hand.
 In terms of this, QuickSight is still rather lacking.

-Besides chart type, depending on the experience level of the user, platforms that can provide analysis support in terms of simple statistics or have built-in intelligence for analysing common data patterns would be easier to use.
+Besides chart type, depending on the experience level of the user, platforms that can provide analysis support in terms of simple statistics or have built-in intelligence for analyzing common data patterns would be easier to use.

 3. Collaboration options

 Exactly what can be shared differs platform to platform.
-Can you only share charts with fully-licensed users, read-only registered users or unregistered users as well.
+Can you only share charts with fully-licensed users, read-only registered users or unregistered users as well?
 Can read-only user sort and sift through the data or can they only view it from a slideshow made out of the data (in which some platforms only allow).

 4. Price point

 This could be a major point in picking which BI platform to use.
-Depending on the budget, it would be more economical to pick a cheaper BI platform that fulfills a minimum need for data visualisation despite not containing fully-fledged features, rather than signing up for a year contract of a cutting edge BI platform that proves to be rendered quite useless.
+Depending on the budget, it would be more economical to pick a cheaper BI platform that fulfills a minimum need for data visualization despite not containing fully-fledged features, rather than signing up for a year contract of a cutting edge BI platform that proves to be rendered quite useless.
 QuickSight is superior if you’re looking for a good BI software that is on the cheaper side for short-term use.